 Flooring is one of everyone’s favourite choices to make in the building process.
 There are so many options and it can have such huge effect on the look and feel of your home.
-From flow of the home, to the feel of individual rooms, there is something to be said about picking the right flooring for your home.
+From the flow, to the feel of individual rooms, there is something to be said about picking the right flooring for your home.

 Tile is the ultimate lifetime flooring.
 It’s virtually indestructible and looks the same 20 years after installation.

 Comfort is such an important aspect when it comes to flooring.
 We spend so much time on our feet, so we like to be comfortable when we can.
 The hard part is finding the balance between comfort, durability, and ease of cleaning.

 Carpet is obviously a top choice for comfort, but can be slightly harder to clean (especially liquids) and not quite as durable as other types of flooring (like tile).
 This is why many people put carpets in the bedrooms.
 There is less foot traffic than the other parts of the home resulting in less cleaning and less wear and tear on the flooring.
 Plus, it’s soft and warm when you get out of bed in the morning.